AhmedYMousa/ImageSlider/ReadMe.md

 ### Hello everyone

-The following project demonstrate how to make an image slider using **CSS and JQuery** , hope you like it and feel free to clone it add modify it to your preferences.
+The following project demonstrate how to make an image slider using **CSS and JQuery** , hope you like it and feel free to clone it and modify it to your preferences.